DMW2151/big-rutabaga/_posts/2020-03-22-tileserver.md

 The code for this project is [here](), but I'll briefly go into some of the tricks used to accomplish the third goal listed above.
 It seems that at least in this setup, the database is the limiting factor (there's also not much room to change the knobs given the size of the instance, but perhaps on a more robust machine the DB config could be modified to improve this performance without tricks).

 I loaded in data from a sample file (all blocks in New York State) into the DB with the following script.
-Next, I stood up a simple frontend using [OpenlayersJS](https://www.google.com/search?client=firefox-b-1-d&q=openlayers) and sent some requests to my weberver.
+Next, I stood up a simple frontend using [OpenlayersJS](https://www.google.com/search?client=firefox-b-1-d&q=openlayers) and sent some requests to my webserver.
 Querying `blocks` was feasible, but the performance was a bit clunky.

 ```bash
 # Download 190MB -> Unzip 600MB